-The founder of Team Veteran Foundation is a survivor of a near fatal Traumatic Brain Injury (TBI) and underwent emergency brain surgery 11/5/2002.
-I had a venous subdural hematoma and the MRI taken on 11/5/2002 indicated the upper right quadrant of my skull was all white indication the area was filled with blood.
+The founder of Team Veteran Foundation, Gordon Brown, is a survivor of a near fatal Traumatic Brain Injury (TBI) and underwent emergency brain surgery 11/5/2002.
+“After a severe blow to the right side of my head I began bleeding on the brain.
+The bleeding continued for almost two months.
+I had a venous subdural hematoma and the MRI taken on 11/5/2002 indicated the upper right quadrant of the MRI was predominantly white, an indication the area was filling with blood from the damaged vein.”

 “Post-Op I suffered two grand mal seizures, flat-lined twice and had a near death experience (NDE).
 I was placed on a daily dosage of 650mg of Dilantin and 750mg of Depakote supposedly to prevent future seizures.
 For three and half years I was on those drugs and had suicide ideation almost daily.
 After fighting the drug induced suicidal thoughts and a very serious suicide attempt incident I demanded to be taken off the Dilantin/Depakote cocktail.
 I was seconds away from being a statistic and being 1 of the 22-30 Veterans that die by suicide daily.
 I found out later that there was no reason to be on these drugs, because the seizures were caused by the brain surgery.

 “Living with the aftermath of a Traumatic Brain Injury (TBI) was a very frustrating and confusing process.
 I had trouble with speech, reading, long and short term memory, word searches, balance, sleep, and anger just to name a few.
 Associating with people I didn’t know was extremely difficult, and that started a journey to find something to help with a more deliberate recovery.